 PRESENTED BY VIRTUS SOLUTIONS

-Good morning!
-Here’s your Daily News for Tuesday, September 4, 2018.
+Good morning and Happy Labor Day!
+Here’s your Daily News for Monday, September 3, 2018.

 *A message from Virtus Solutions*

 - With a 100% win rate in 2018 legislative and judicial primaries, Virtus Solutions is Alabama’s premiere full service political consulting and government affairs firm.

 - A full service firm offering campaign consulting, social media marketing, mail, phone services and lobbying, Virtus Solutions is the one stop shop for all of your political needs.

 - Contact Angi Horn Stalnaker and her team today, by phone at 334-224-3482 or by email at firstname.lastname@example.org.